aidenfoxx/foxx-gb/README.md

 ## How to use
 To play a game simply drag the rom onto the executable.

+# Requirements
+FoxxGB requires the GLFW3 library to compile.

 ### Controls
 Directions = Up, Down, Left, Right
 Start = Enter